Kumail-Raza-Bangash/Flutter-Todo-App/README.md

 This is a simple Todo App built using Flutter framework by Kumail Raza.
 The app allows you to create and manage your daily tasks, keeping you organized and productive.

 ## Features
-- Searching
+- Searching Task
 - Mark tasks as completed
 - Add Task to Todo lists
+- Delete Task

 ## Technologies used
 - Flutter
 - Dart
-- Provider state management

 ## Screenshots
 ### Home Screen